eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 If the subject of the registration certificate is not a Relying Party (i.e. in the terms of CIR 2025/848, a Service Provider), the certificate SHALL NOT contain the intended use as meant in Annex I (9) and (10) of CIR 2025/848.

-*Note: A PID Provider or Attestation Provider may request attributes from the Wallet Unit during issuance.
+*Note: A PID Provider or Attestation Provider may request attributes from the Wallet Unit during issuance, for example to identify and authenticate the User.
 If so, it registers as both a Service Provider and an Attestation Provider, and consequently its registration certificate contains its intended use.*

 </div>
 </div>